 Area Type of measurement Deviation

-IIIaN Length 63%
+IIIaN Length 46%

 IV Length 0%

 For area IV the landings of Pandalus has been below the 5% threshold.
-For area IIIaN see cooperation contract with Sweden.
+For area IIIaN the fishery has been very limited and see cooperation contract with Sweden.

 Pleuronectes platessa (Plaice)